 Woolly mammoth prototypes!
 Materials and Polymer Engineers are working with Scientists, Doctors and Surgeons who are saving, extending and improving lives using three dimensional (3D) printing and or rapid prototype (RP) machines for tissue generation.
-There are medical efforts for regenerating transplant organs and tissues such as a whole heart or lung using layers of living cells deposited onto a skeleton matrix to form 3D structures.
+These efforts often involve living prototypes, where layers of living cells are deposited onto a skeleton matrix to form 3D structures, aimed at regenerating transplant organs and tissues such as a whole heart or lung.

 Industrial Designers use RP with non living materials.
 Processes include; (SLA) or stereolithography, (FDM) Fusion Deposit Modeling and (SLS) Stereo Laser Sintering.
 All three are additive build, rapid prototyping processes using thermal or photon reactive polymer resins or metals, which build a part or assembly microscopic layer by layer.
 First, you must create a virtual 3D CAD model of the part you want to reproduce.
 This may involve a 3D scan of a physical model to be constructed based on the associated missing part or parts of a human being.
 Like an artificial leg attached to an amputated leg.
 That model data is converted to a CAD file based on the structural or organic needs, for the RP geometric part assembly build process.
 This includes producing RP parts that extend or complete or functionally perform for or are surgically implanted in people.
 The mind – controlled wireless prototype machine interface is one of the missing links.
 Think robotic legs, the Electrical Engineers say if we can do wired, we can do wireless.